ozieblo-michal/vitefast/README.md

 ### Introduction :wave:

 This repository is a **ready-to-use web applications backend template, designed for  effortless deployment**.
 It was crafted to ease rapid and easy customization, catering to diverse needs and preferences. **Documentation focuses on 'why' and 'how', not 'what'**.
-The package follows the best coding and architectural practices as of January 2024.
+The package follows the best coding and architectural practices.

 ### Prerequisites for Working with the Package :school: